tgfrerer/island/README.md

 	    //    .setShaderInt8( true )
 	    //    .setShaderFloat( true )
 ```
+I guess we need to interogate the driver if they are supported?

 As it was failing on my nvidia 1070

 * le_instance_vk - i commented out the enabledValidationFeature array as it's empty and vs doesn't want to compile it